aashraf4/openweathercdk/README.md

 # OpenWeather Data Pipeline

 This project implements an AWS-based data pipeline to fetch weather data from the OpenWeather API, process it, and store it in an S3 bucket.
-The pipeline consists of AWS Lambda functions triggered by S3 events and CloudWatch Events.
+The pipeline consists of AWS Lambda functions triggered by S3 events and EventBridge Scheduler.

 ## Project Structure